David Clendon: Member of Parliament

+Green MP Sue Bradford resigned her seat in Parliament after she lost the party's co-leadership election to Metiria Turei in 2009.
+As Clendon was next on the party list, he became a Member of Parliament on 2 November 2009 and delivered his maiden speech to Parliament on 17 November.

 A private member's bill in Clendon's name was drawn from the ballot in February 2010.
 The Smart Meters (Consumer Choice) Bill would require that domestic power users be advised on the options available for the use of smart meters in their homes.
 It was voted down by the Government later that year.